phidatahq/phidata/README.md

 ### Simple & Elegant

-Phidata Agents are simple and elegant, resulting in extraordinarily beautiful code.
+Phidata Agents are simple and elegant, resulting in minimal, beautiful code.
 For example, you can create a web search agent using 10 lines of code, create a file `web_search.py`

 ```python
 from phi.agent import Agent